-- Press the SOURCE button on the TV or TV remote to select "INPUT 1." - The TV screen will display the DVD player logo when the correct input is selected.
+- Turn On both TV and DVD player. - Press TV/VIDEO or INPUT button on the remote or front of TV and select "Video 1" input on the TV.
+The TV screen will display the DVD player logo when the correct input is selected.

-Play DVD
+Play DVD with Theater Sound

-- Insert DVD into player.
-DVD will begin to 'load' automatically.
-TV screen will typically show "READING" or "LOADING." - The DVD may load directly to the main title/ menu screen or it may begin to play previews.
-You may be able to skip previews if desired by pressing the 'NEXT' button until you see the main menu screen.
+Insert DVD into player.
+DVD will begin to "load" automatically.
+TV screen will typically show "READING" or "LOADING."

+The DVD may load directly to the main title/menu screen or it may begin to play previews.
+You may be able to skip previews if desired by pressing the "Next" button until you see the main menu screen.

-When the main menu screen appears, use the arrow buttons on the DVD remote to select the desired entry or press the ENTER or PLAY buttons on the remote (or 'Play' button on DVD player) to begin playing the feature.
+• When the main menu screen appears, use the arrow buttons on the remote to select the desired entry or press the ENTER or PLAY buttons on the remote (or "Play" button on DVD player) to begin playing the feature.

-• Volume is adjusted with the DVD remote (or volume buttons on DVD player).
+Volume is adjusted with the DVD remote (or volume control on DVD player).